gbs4ever/childrens-books/fixes.md

 Specs:  TO DO

+- [x] add user age required
+- [x] Clean up placeholders (capitalize words, remove colons)
+- [ ] Add "[5.2]" to the end of the first line.
+This is the ActiveRecord version
+- [x]  add a "Create a new book" button As new user logging in just sees current books
+- [ ] The "status" attribute  as a drop down or radio button selection
-- [ ] add user age required and children wont be able to see comments or edit
+- [ ] children wont be able to see comments or edit
 - [ ] style nave bar
 - [ ] style flash messages
 - [ ]  add flash messages
 - [ ] style better with bootsrap
-- [ ] add to git isnore certian files
+- [ ] add to git ignore certian files
 - [ ] Include user input validations
 - [ ] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)